Skip to content

 Why your university choice is now a visa decision

 Since Spring 2025, rejection rates have been rising and scrutiny at interviews has increased significantly.
 Officers are conducting deeper, more in-depth interviews than before.
 The single biggest factor tilting the odds toward approval or rejection right now is the university you choose.
 A strong, credible university makes everything else easier — your story is cleaner, your answers are more convincing, and the officer has fewer reasons to doubt your intent.
 If you are still at a stage where you can switch universities or hold out for a better admit, take that seriously.
 Fall 2026 will have fewer applicants overall, which is a positive.
-But tighter scrutiny means there is .
+But tighter scrutiny means there is no margin for error.
 The right university, a properly completed DS-160, strong and genuine answers, and confident presentation — all of these have to come together.

 Need help with your visa preparation?